Cardiothoracic Imaging and Intervention Fellowship

 Thank you for your interest in the USC Cardiothoracic Imaging and Intervention fellowship.
 This fellowship does not participate in the National Residency Match Program (NRMP).
 Applications and interviews take place on a rolling basis.

 Those wishing to apply should complete the following:

-A California Medical License is required PRIOR TO APPOINTMENT.
+A California Medical License is required PRIOR to fellowship start.
 Applications for licensure should be made to the Medical Board in November prior to the year you will begin your appointment.
-This can be a time consuming process and a prompt application is encouraged.
+This can be a time-consuming process and a prompt application is encouraged.
 For information and/or application please contact:

 Medical Board of California

 A California Radiology Supervisor and Operator Certificate (fluoroscopy license) is also required prior to fellowship start.
 Obtaining this certificate involves fee payment as well as a written exam.
 Applications for licensure should be made to the California Department of Public Health- Radiologic Health Branch (CDPH-RHB), in November of the year prior to your appointment.

 All application materials or questions should be emailed to the attention of the fellowship coordinator with the Program Director included: